 ISSAT Blog posts:

-Antoine Hanin is an SSR Officer at ISSAT.
+Antoine Hanin is an SSR Advisor at ISSAT.
 He works on Advisory Field Support mandates and Knowledge Services activities.
 His main focus is on Monitoring and Evaluation (M&E) of Security Sector Reform (SSR) projects, programmes and policies.
 He also supports ISSAT training activities related to design, monitoring and evaluation of SSR in post-conflict countries.

 Prior to joining ISSAT, Antoine worked for a private consulting company in monitoring and evaluation.
 He was an evaluation expert on strategic level evaluations of development aid policies.
 He carried out several large scale evaluations for the European Commission (EC), the European Investment Bank, the UN and the World Bank.
 His last two major evaluations were on the EC support to conflict prevention & peace building and the EC support to justice & security sector reform worldwide over the period 2001-2010.